nes-lab/shepherd-tools/README.md

 - update changelog in ``CHANGELOG.md``
 - move code from dev-branch to main by PR
 - add tag to commit - reflecting current version number - i.e. ``v2023.9.0``
-  - GitHub automatically creates a release & pushes the release to pypi
+  - GitHub automatically creates a release & pushes the release to PyPI
 - update release-text with latest Changelog (from `CHANGELOG.md`)
 - rebase dev-branch